Samsung Strike: 18-Day Walkout Could Disrupt Global Chip Supply

 Here are the important dates in the coming weeks:

-May 21 – The planned 18-day strike is set to begin.
-By the same day, the court will also decide whether to issue an injunction blocking the strike.
+• May 21 – The planned 18-day strike is set to begin.
+This is also the first day the court injunction will be tested – potential legal confrontations are expected.

-Early June – As the strike enters its third week, markets will watch whether the walkout expands to more production lines and whether the government activates emergency arbitration.
+• Early June – As the strike enters its third week, markets will watch whether the walkout expands to more production lines and whether the government activates emergency arbitration, which could force a 30-day cooling-off period.

 This strike has drawn global attention because it comes at a unique moment: the union is stronger than ever, the AI-driven semiconductor boom is at its peak, and the global memory chip market is already tight.
 Unlike a smaller three-day strike in 2024 that had limited impact, this dispute has escalated into a much larger confrontation.
-The most important date is May 21 – whether the strike actually starts, and whether the court or the government steps in with an injunction or emergency arbitration.
-Those decisions will determine whether Samsung’s production lines stay running for the next three weeks, and that will directly affect global memory chip prices and supply chain patterns.
+The strike is now all but certain to begin on May 21.
+The most important question is whether the court injunction and potential government arbitration will cut it short – or whether the union’s resolve will lead to the longest and most disruptive labor action in Samsung’s history.
+Either way, global memory chip prices and supply chain patterns will feel the impact.